What Is Product-Led Growth? A Practical Guide for SaaS Teams

 The Hybrid Reality: Product-Led Sales

-Here’s what the PLG hype cycle doesn’t tell you: almost every successful PLG company eventually adds a sales team.
+The PLG hype guide doesn't mention the following: almost every successful PLG company eventually adds a sales team.

 Slack didn’t hire sales reps until after crossing $1B in valuation, but they hired them.
 Figma, Notion, Atlassian, and Calendly all added sales motions for enterprise expansion.
 McKinsey’s research confirms that 65% of SaaS buyers prefer both a sales-led and product-led experience.